jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ![](./etc_hosts.png)

 #### gNMI - Insecure server
-For Enabling gNMI in insecure mode, open C9300 in another tab of MobaXterm and configure the following commands.
+To enable the gNMI insecure server connect to the C9300 using MobaXterm and send the following CLI commands:

 ```
+configure terminal
 gnmi-yang
 gnmi-yang server
 gnmi-yang port 50052